Arizona Football Bowl Projections: Odds For Wildcats’ 2025-26 Bowl Game

 AZ Wildcats celebrating

-The 35-point road win upped Arizona’s yearlong record to 5-3, with a home game against 5-4 Kansas awaiting them this weekend, followed by games against 25th ranked Cincinnati (on the road on Nov.
-15), Baylor (at home on Nov.
-22) and ASU (in Tempe on Nov.
-28).
-Fresh off Arizona’s win over CU, the team at BetArizona.com will keep tabs on the Wildcats’ 2025 bowl game odds, with this week’s update including potential stops in Los Angeles, Phoenix, San Diego and Shreveport this season.
+Fresh off Arizona’s seventh win of the year over Cincinnati, the team at BetArizona.com will keep tabs on the Wildcats’ 2025 bowl game odds, with this week’s update including potential stops in Los Angeles, El Paso, Phoenix and Fort Worth this season.

 Gambling problem?
 Call 1-800-GAMBLER (Available in the US) Call 877-8-HOPENY or text HOPENY (467369) (NY) Call 1-800-327-5050 (MA), 1-800-NEXT-STEP (AZ), 1-800-BETS-OFF (IA).
 21+ only.
 Please Gamble Responsibly.
 Terms and conditions apply.
 Subject to eligibility requirements.
 Bonus bets are non-withdrawable.
 This promotional offer is not available in Mississippi, Nevada, Ontario, or Puerto Rico.